Wolox/react-chat-widget/README.md

 #### Messages

-If you want to add new messages, you can use the following methods:
+As of v3.0, messages now have an optional ID that can be added on creation.If you want to add new messages, you can use the following methods:

 - **addResponseMessage**
   - params:
+    - text: string
-    - text
+    - id: string (optional)
   - Method to add a new message written as a response to a user input.

 - **addUserMessage**
   - params:
+    - text: string
-    - text
+    - id: string (optional)
   - This method will add a new message written as a user.
 Keep in mind it will not trigger the prop handleNewUserMessage()

 - **addLinkSnippet**
   - params:
     - link
   - Method to add a link snippet.
-For now, you need to provide this method with a link object, which must be in the shape of:
+You need to provide this method with a link object, which must be in the shape of:
     ```js
     {
       title: 'My awesome link',